konnorcollins/kanadex/README.md

 * add better method of automagically creating palette swap buttons (DONE)
 * add the remainder of in-game color palettes
 * allow for the user to preview their own image

+## kanadex-server
+Back-end api.
+Monolith.
+Handles file upload and retrieval.

+## How to run locally
+See the docker-compose.yml